Andøya Space: Andøya Spaceport

-2020-Present

 Isar Aerospace

 Isar Aerospace of Germany signed an agreement with Andøya Space, securing exclusive access for a period of up to twenty years to one launch pad on the island Andøya.
 As a launch site operator, the Andøya Spaceport provides launch pads, payload integration facilities as well as the technical infrastructure on site.

-Ingun Berget, President of Andøya Spaceport said: “The opening of the spaceport on Andøya island marks an important milestone for Norway, European New Space industry and our partnership with Isar Aerospace: This enables us to have the first satellite launches ever from European soil to take place from Andøya.
+Ingun Berget, President of Andøya Spaceport said: “The opening of the spaceport on Andøya island marks an important milestone for Norway, European New Space industry and our partnership with Isar Aerospace: this enables us to have the first satellite launches ever from European soil to take place from Andøya.
 The attendance of today's opening by Crown Prince Haakon underlines the importance of our endeavor and puts us on the New Space map in Europe.”

-Daniel Metzler, CEO and Co-Founder of Isar Aerospace said: “Today, Norway, the Andøya region and Isar Aerospace take a big step towards space.
-Over the last five years, we have built a rocket that will help to solve the most crucial bottleneck in the European space industry – sovereign and competitive access to space.
-Together with Andøya Spaceport, our team has created an excellent piece of engineering, the first orbital launch site in continental Europe which will bring this access to space to Norway, and back to Europe.
-For Isar Aerospace, this step equals entering the final stages of our path to first flight.
-For Europe, it means being able to harness the power of the space platform.”
+The CEO and co-founder of Isar Aerospace said that the company and Andøya Spaceport had created an orbital launch site intended to provide Norway and Europe with access to space.

+Following an initial launch failure in March 2025, Isar Aerospace successfully launched its Spectrum rocket on its second flight attempt on 5 September 2026, on the mission "Onward and Upward".
+The rocket successfully reached orbit with several customer payloads.